-The College will make reasonable adjustments to cater for the needs of students with a www.bnc.ox.ac.uk/prospective-students/undergraduate-admissions/184-disabilities/370-disabilities-special-needs.
+The College will make reasonable adjustments to cater for the needs of students with a disability.
+Students with a disability are strongly encouraged to communicate in advance www.bnc.ox.ac.uk/prospective-students/undergraduate-admissions/184-disabilities/370disabilities-special-needs.